-If Proposal 4 is approved by our stockholders, our equity overhang (based on the outstanding equity awards, shares available for grant under our active equity plans (including those in the proposed 2017 RSU Plan), will increase by 8.2% (from 15.3% to 23.5%) at December 31, 2016.
-However, if we adjust the WSO at August 31, 2017 as we have done in the above table then our equity overhang (based on the outstanding equity awards, shares available for grant under our active equity plans (including those in the proposed 2017 RSU Plan) will decrease by 0.6% (from 15.3% to 14.7%) at August 31, 2017.
-Of the shares underlying options issued and outstanding at December 31, 2016, 661 thousand are at an exercise price greater than or equal to \$7.75 per share and as they are considerably out of the money, are substantially less likely to be exercised in the future.
-Removing these out of the money options from the calculation as of December 31, 2016 would result in an overhang of 11.1% prior to giving effect to Proposal 4 and an overhang of 20.1% after giving effect to shareholder approval of Proposal 4.
+If Proposal 3 is approved by our shareholders, our equity overhang (based on the outstanding equity awards, shares available for grant under our active equity plans (including those in the proposed 2021 RSU Plan), will increase by 6.3% (from 6.2% to 12.5%) at December 31, 2020.
+However, if we adjust the WSO at December 31, 2020 as we have done in the above table then our equity overhang (based on the outstanding equity awards) shares available for grant under our active equity plans (including those in the proposed 2021 RSU Plan) will increase by 4.7% (from 6.2% to 10.9%) at December 31, 2020.
+Of the shares underlying options issued and outstanding at December 31, 2020, 674,000 are at an exercise price greater than \$0.915 per share and as they are considerably out of the money, are substantially less likely to be exercised in the future.
+Removing these out of the money options from the calculation as of December 31, 2020 would result in an overhang of 4.3% prior to giving effect to Proposal 3 and an overhang of 10.9% after giving effect to shareholder approval of Proposal 3.
+Removing these out of the money options from the calculation as of December 31, 2019 would result in an overhang of 6.5% prior to giving effect to Proposal 3 and an overhang of Proposal 3.

-Determination of Shares Issuable Under the 2017 RSU Plan
+Determination of Shares Issuable Under the 2021 RSU Plan

-For 2014, 2015, 2016 and 2017, the aggregate number of RSUs granted to non-employee directors was 396,844, or an average of 99,211 per year.
-The Board determined to set the number of shares available under the 2017 Plan to be 1,500,000, so that it is sufficient to grant an average of approximately 216,000 shares underlying RSUs in the aggregate to our four non-employee directors and approximately 158,000 shares underlying RSUs to our employees (including executive officers), in each case for each of the next 4 years.
+For 2018, 2019 and 2020, the aggregate number of RSUs granted to non-employee directors was 819,156, or an average of 204,789 per year.
+The Board determined to set the number of shares available under the 2021 Plan to be 2,500,000, so that it is sufficient to grant an average per year of approximately 280,000 shares underlying RSUs in the aggregate to our four non-employee directors and approximately 220,000 shares underlying RSUs to our employees (including executive officers), in each case for each of the next 5 years.
 The number of RSUs granted to non-employee directors is based on our share price on the date of grant.
+However, the value of each share of stock underlying an RSU issued under our Director compensation program will be deemed to be at least \$0.75 for 2021 and \$1.00 for 2022 and beyond, if our stock price is lower than these thresholds, subject to change by our Board.

 We may grant more or less Restricted Stock Units than our historical average.
-We have not determined the employees' RSU equity awards for the fiscal year ended December 31, 2017 or future years.

-One factor in determining the number of RSUs to be issued is the number and value of stock options to be granted to employees in tandem with an RSU award.
-Currently under our stock option plans there remains only 318,678 shares underlying our options to be granted.
+One factor in determining the number of RSUs to be issued is the number and value of stock options, if any, to be granted to employees in tandem with an RSU award.
+Currently under our stock option plans there remains only 34,478 shares underlying our options to be granted.
 The lower our stock price (assuming similar volatility and interest free risk rates) the more options we need to issue to employees to give the same value as options delivered at a higher stock price, as measured in our financial statements.
 As our stock price increases, all other things (risk rate free interest and volatility) being the same, we can grant more value to employees with fewer options.
-Due to our depressed stock price, we are unlikely to have sufficient options to issue to employees, until we seek approval of another option plan, and we likely to issue RSUs to employees instead of, in tandem with or as well as options.
+We are unlikely to have sufficient options to issue to employees, until we seek approval of another option plan, and we are likely to issue RSUs to employees instead of, in tandem with, or as well as options.